Danielfordd/sommwiki/README.md

 Users will be modified to have a role, defaulting to "user".
 Users with the role "Editor" will be able to view "under review" articles and changes on a backend page that only they have access to.
 The editor can decide to reject the changes or to modify them for accuracy.

 ## Images
+***
 As development continues, users will be able to submit images to be included in the articles.
 This will be set up with AWS S3 buckets.

+## Same Page Editing
+***
+Allow users to edit just one section of an article as they read without redirecting to the full edit page.

+## Known Bug Log
+***
+- Editing an articles title or abstract does not update the article.

+- Search results Images

+- User Validation errors on sign up and log in.